ali-ap/kudejen/README.md

 ## Available Endpoints

 #### gRPC
-all gRPC endpoint requires a bearer token. as of now and only for dake of this project it is hardcoded to "i am not a hacker!" and later on it should be change to a proper Oauth/OIDC verification!
+All gRPC endpoint requires a bearer token.
+As of now and only for the sake of simplicity of this project, it is hard-coded to "i am not a hacker!" and later on it should be changed to a proper OAuth/OIDC verification!

 the input validation is manual right now but input should thoroughly validate gRPC request data types, formats, ranges, and business rules to ensure data integrity and prevent security vulnerabilities.